contentful/forma-36/MIGRATION.md

 </Radio>
 ```

-We also had some API changes on the radio props, check the props that were renamed:
+We also introduced API changes for the radio.
+This is an overview of the renamed properties:

 - `required` was renamed to `isRequired`;
 - `labelText` should be replaced by `aria-label` when not passing a label to the input;